Posted by Paul Wells on March 16, 2019

 - Independent and minor party voters secure the right to participate in selecting the top candidates for the general election ballot.

-- Minor party candidates secure the right of equal ballot access for both the primary and general election.
+- Minor party candidates secure the right of equal ballot access for both the primary and general elections.

 - Major political parties retain the ability to consolidate their support behind a single candidate for each office in a closed primary.